ruixingchen/OpenCoreEFI/README.md

 ### what not tested

 - sleep
-- FCPX (works in light tasks, no heavy tasks tested)
+- FCPX (works in light tasks, no heavy tasks tested, BruceX about 29')